The history of the El Mocambo in Toronto

 There are some music-related events that will forever live in a city's memory.
-Even Toronto has had its fair share, including one in particular that took place at the El Mocambo Tavern on March 4th and 5th, 1977 involving a nondescript band billing themselves as "The Cockroaches."
-If this is starting to sound familiar amidst all the hoopla surrounding The Rolling Stones' much-ballyhooed 50th anniversary, then you probably have an inkling of the legend that was those secret club shows.
+Even Toronto has had its fair share, including one in particular that took place at the El Mocambo Tavern on March 4th and 5th, 1977 involving a nondescript band billing themselves as "The Cockroaches" that ended up being a secret show from The Rolling Stones.

 The pedigree is certainly there.

-December 9th, 1980 - Four unassuming, stylishly coiffed Irish lads play their first-ever concert in T.O., in support of their debut recording Boy.
+Four unassuming, stylishly coiffed Irish lads play their first-ever concert in T.O., in support of their debut recording Boy.
 I am of course referring to the one and only U2.
 Bono especially had quite the look going on, arguably influencing A Flock of Seagulls down the line.
-September 26th, 1981 - Duran Duran were yet another ensemble that used this downtown club setting as a coming-out party of sorts, introducing themselves to an entirely new audience.
-In addition, they represented one of the last vestiges of the melding between New Wave and pop at the el Mo, as the still-hot concert spot began to transition primarily towards more rawer-sounding, bluesier acts.

-February 20th, 1982 - After fleeing from the messy breakup of her former all-girl group The Runaways, Joan Jett storms into the El Mo on the strength of two albums with killer anthemic title tracks, "Bad Reputation" and "I Love Rock 'n' Roll."
-February 10th, 1983 - Steven Van Zandt takes a short break from his E Street Band duties to front a solo project, Little Steven and the Disciples of Soul.
-His work with Bruce Springsteen may now be a fixture on classic rock station Q107, but back then, it was CHUM-FM who did a live broadcast of Van Zandt's Toronto tour stop.
+Steven Van Zandt takes a short break from his E Street Band duties to front a solo project, Little Steven and the Disciples of Soul.
+His work with Bruce Springsteen was a fixture on CHUM-FM who did a live broadcast of Van Zandt's Toronto tour stop.

 Join the conversation Load comments